-Gordon is Chair of The Cam Academy Trust.
+Gordon was Chair of The Cam Academy Trust from 2011 - December 2018.
 He was President of Wolfson College, Cambridge from 1993 - 2010 and a Deputy Vice Chancellor from 2002 - 2010.
 He chaired Cambridge University Press for sixteen years and was the founding Provost (CEO) of the Gates Cambridge Trust.
 He is an historian and is currently the President of the Royal Asiatic Society.

 Chair of Comberton Village College, Janet has been a governor at the school for the past 20 years and has seen her children and grandchildren attend the college.
 Janet is also a Trustee of the Friars Trust which was set up to benefit students and the older community in her home village, where she also assists her husband and eldest son in running the family farm.